 We provide information about emerging corporate governance trends and best practices and other relevant information through presentations to the Board, advise directors of outside educational opportunities, and directors receive paid memberships to professional organizations like the Institute of Corporate Directors.

-Our business includes market, credit, liquidity and other risks.
-We have a strong risk management culture and an enterprise risk management process to manage our business activities and risks.
+Our business includes operational, economic, geopolitical and strategic risks.
+We have a strong risk management culture and an enterprise risk management (ERM) process to manage our business activities and risks.

 The Board and its committees are responsible for ensuring that management has taken all reasonable steps to identify and manage all key business risks: